Legislative Advocacy Victories

 While much progress has been made though previous legislative efforts, some significant gaps remain.
 One such gap is the lack of any requirement in law today that the FDA include as part of its benefit-risk framework any patient experience or patient-focused drug development (PFDD) data.
 This means that the agency’s signature tool for evaluating benefit-risk does not have to include data from the patient perspective that could be critical to informing the agency’s evaluation and, ultimately, decision on whether or not to approve a product.

-To address this gap, Sen. Roger Wicker (R-MS) and Sen. Amy Klobuchar (D-MN) introduced the Better Empowerment Now to Enhance Framework and Improve Treatments or the BENEFIT Act (S. 1052) which passed in the Senate in August of 2017.
+To address this gap, Senators Roger Wicker (R-MS) and Amy Klobuchar (D-MN) and Representatives Doris Matsui (D-CA) and Brad Wentrup (R-OH) have introduced the Better Empowerment Now to Enhance Framework and Improve Treatments or the BENEFIT Act (S.373 and H.R.
+4472).

-This legislation will amend the Food, Drug and Cosmetic Act (FDCA) to ensure that patient experience, PFDD and related data – including information developed by a product sponsor or a third party such as a patient advocacy organization or academic institution – be considered as part of the benefit-risk assessment.
-This action will send an important signal to all stakeholders that patient experience and PFDD data will be fully incorporated into the agency’s review process and will encourage such entities to develop scientifically rigorous and meaningful tools and data.
+The legislation would amend the Food, Drug and Cosmetic Act (FDCA) to ensure that patient experience, patient-focused drug development (PFDD), and related data – including information developed by a product sponsor or a third party such as a patient advocacy organization or academic institution – be considered as part of the benefit-risk assessment.
+This action would send an important signal to all stakeholders that patient experience and PFDD data will be fully incorporated into the agency’s review process and would encourage such entities to develop scientifically rigorous and meaningful tools and data.